Coaching carousel: Tracking the hirings and firings in the Power Four

 Interim: Associate head coach Terry Smith.

-Noteworthy: Mockingly nicknamed "Big Game James" because of his 4-21 record against top-10 opponents, Franklin became the first coach since 1978 to lose consecutive games (UCLA, Northwestern) while being favored by 20 or more points.
+Noteworthy: Franklin became the first coach since 1978 to lose consecutive games (UCLA, Northwestern) while being favored by 20 or more points.

+Replacement: Penn State on Dec.
+5 hired Matt Campbell, who went 72-55 in 10 seasons at Iowa State.
+The Nittany Lions initially targeted BYU's Kalani Sitake, but he signed a long-term extension with the Cougars.

 Fired: Troy Taylor, 56, on March 25, 2025.